aywengo/kafka-schema-reg-migrator/README.md

 - Restores the original mode after migration
 - Failed migrations are automatically retried with mode changes (if `RETRY_FAILED=true`)

+### Conflict Handling

+The tool handles 409 Conflict errors gracefully:
+- When a schema already exists in the destination, it will be skipped
+- The tool verifies if the existing schema matches the source schema
+- Conflicts are logged and reported in the migration summary
+- This prevents duplicate schema registrations and ensures idempotent migrations

 ### Running Tests

 The test suite includes both integration tests and unit tests: